GEOS-DEV/GEOS/src/docs/sphinx/QuickStart.rst

 `GEOSX Organization <https://github.com/GEOSX>`_

 You should sign up for a free Github account, particularly if you are interested in posting issues to our issue tracker and communicating with the developers.
-The main repository of interest is obviously GEOSX itself: `GEOSX Repository <https://github.com/GEOSX/GEOSX>`_
+The main repository of interest is obviously GEOSX itself: `GEOSX <https://github.com/GEOSX/GEOSX>`_

 We also rely on two types of dependencies: first-party and third-party.
 First-party dependencies are projects directly associated with the GEOSX effort, but kept in separate repositories because they form stand-alone tools.
-For example, there is a geologic mesh handling package called `PAMELA Repository <https://github.com/GEOSX/PAMELA>`_ and an equation-of-state package called `PVTPackage Repository <https://github.com/GEOSX/PVTPackage>`_.
+For example, there is a geologic mesh handling package called `PAMELA <https://github.com/GEOSX/PAMELA>`_ and an equation-of-state package called `PVTPackage <https://github.com/GEOSX/PVTPackage>`_.
 These packages are handled as `Git Submodules <https://git-scm.com/book/en/v2/Git-Tools-Submodules>`_, which provides a transparent way of coordinating multiple code development projects.
 Most users will never have to worry that these modules are in fact separate projects from GEOSX.

-We also rely on several open-source Third-Party Libraries (TPLs) (see `thirdPartyLibs Repository <https://github.com/GEOSX/thirdPartyLibs>`_).
+We also rely on several open-source Third-Party Libraries (TPLs) (see `thirdPartyLibs <https://github.com/GEOSX/thirdPartyLibs>`_).
 These are well-respected projects developed externally to GEOSX.
 We have found, however, that many compilation issues stem from version incompatibilities between different packages.
 To address this, we provide a mirror of these TPLs, with version combinations we know play nicely together.
-We also provide a building script that conveniently and consistently builds those dependencies.
+We also provide a build script that conveniently and consistently builds those dependencies.

 Our build system will automatically use the mirror package versions by default.
 You are welcome to tune your configuration, however, to point to different versions installed on your system.
-If you work on an HPC platform, for example, the more common packages may already be available and optimized for platform hardware.
+If you work on an HPC platform, for example, common packages may already be available and optimized for platform hardware.
 For new users, however, it may be safer to begin with the TPL mirror.

 *Note*: If you are working on an HPC platform with several other GEOSX users, we often compile the TPLs in a shared location so individual users don't have to waste their storage quota.
 Inquire with your institution's point-of-contact whether this option already exists.
 For all LLNL systems, the answer is yes.

-Finally, there are also several private repositories only accessible to the core development team.
+Finally, there are also several private repositories only accessible to the core development team, which we use for behind-the-scene testing and maintenance of the code.
-These include, for example, repositories for managing reservoir data that cannot be shared publicly.

 Username and Authentication
 =============================
+New users should sign up for a free `Github account <https://github.com>`_.

+If you intend to develop in the GEOSX codebase, you may benefit from setting up your git credentials (see :ref:`GitWorkflow`).

+Download
+======================

-At this point, you can directly download the source code as a zip file.
+It is possible to directly download the source code as a zip file.
-We strongly suggest however (since some unit tests are likely to fail), that users don't rely on this option.
+We strongly suggest, however, that users don't rely on this option.
-Instead, most users should use Git to directly *clone* the repository.
+Instead, most users should use Git to either *clone* or *fork* the repository.
 This makes it much easier to stay up to date with the latest releases and bug fixes.
 If you are not familiar with the basics of Git, `here is a helpful resource <https://git-scm.com>`_ to get you started.

-If you intend to develop inside the GEOSX codebase, you may benefit from setting up your git credentials (see :ref:`GitWorkflow`).

-Download
-======================

 The tutorial here assumes you will use a https clone with no specific credentials.
 Using an ssh connection pattern requires a very slight modification.
-See additional instructions at the end of this section.
+See the **Additional Notes** at the end of this section for details.

 If you do not already have Git installed on your system, you will need to install it.
 We recommend using a relatively recent version of Git, as there have been some notable improvements over the past few years.